Tz-risk/builder/README.md

 	to distribute the means of doing so.
-Imagine having a very small tarball that contains all the information to automatically obtain the source code, apply patches, install the necessary software to compile, compile the software (multi-pass is also possible), and finally bundle all of that into a nice distribution package for you - all just by typing a short command!
-Well that's exactly what builder does for you!
+Imagine having a very small tarball that contains all the information to automatically obtain the source code, apply patches, install the necessary software to compile, compile the software (multi-pass is also possible), and finally, if desired, bundle all of that into nice distribution packages for you - all just by typing a short command!
+Well that's exactly what builder can do!

 		TODO
 		- add the construction of a post-build .info file